Eco-driving Incentive Mechanisms for Mitigating Emissions in Urban Transportation: First-best Eco-driving Incentive Mechanism

-\begin{lem} If the EDIM $(f,u)$ implements $f:\Theta\to A$ in Nash equilibrium, then it is obedient. $\lrcorner$ \end{lem}
+\begin{lem} If the EDIM $(f,u)$ implements $f:\Theta\to A$ in Nash equilibrium, then it is obedient. \end{lem}

 Notice that the implication does not hold in the other direction.
-That is, there could be obedient EDIMs $(f,u)$ that may not implement $f$ in Nash equilibrium.
-However, in light of \cref{lem:NE-obedience}, whose proof is provided in \cref{appendix:lem:NE-obedience}, it is reasonable to design EDIMs that implement the eco-driving recommendation function $f$ in Nash equilibrium.
+That is, there could be obedient EDIMs $(f,u)$ that may not implement $f$ in a Nash equilibrium.
+However, in light of \cref{lem:NE-obedience}, it is reasonable to design EDIMs that implement the eco-driving recommendation function $f$ in a Nash equilibrium.